arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 Visit the [MicroPython documentation](https://docs.micropython.org/en/latest/) for an understanding on how Python runs on microcontrollers.

-***Note that many examples will not work directly with Arduino boards, but will provide an understanding of how Python can run on a microcontroller.***
+***Note that many examples in the MicroPython Docs will not work directly with Arduino boards, but will provide an understanding of how Python can run on your board.***

 ## API